 You’ve changed your driving habits, used your air-con less, and found cheaper fuel.
 But what else can you do to further reduce costs?

 Shop around for a better insurance deal

 While a good insurance policy ensures you’re covered if the unexpected happens, it’s worth checking that you’re not paying for any extras you don’t need.

 Use insurance comparison sites to help you get the best deal possible.
-But remember, some insurers don’t include their products on these sites, so you may need to check these sites separately.
+But remember, some insurers don’t include their products on these sites, so you may need to check them separately.

 Get a car loan suited to your budget

 If you’re looking at getting a new car or want to refinance your current one, make sure you get a loan with repayments you can afford.
-Talk with one of our friendly local experts, and they’ll work with you on a loan suited to your needs.
+Talk with one of our friendly local lending specialists, and they’ll work with you on a loan suited to your needs.